ezzzizo/ezzzizo/README.md

 # Hi there 👋

+## About Me
+I am a Junior Cloud Engineer with a strong foundation in Electronics and Communication Engineering, specializing in cloud computing, networking, and IT infrastructure automation.
+My expertise includes designing and deploying scalable solutions on AWS, managing Linux systems, and leveraging DevOps tools like Terraform and Git for efficient infrastructure management.
+With hands-on experience in Python scripting, data processing pipelines, and static website deployment, I am passionate about building secure, high-performance systems that drive innovation.
 <!--
 **ezzzizo/ezzzizo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.